worldiety/AutoCD/README.md

 }
 ```
 ## Environment
-To run the autoCD.jar, Java 12 is necessary
+To run the autoCD.jar, Java 12 is necessary.
+Variables, for example KUBE_URL, KUBE_TOKEN, KUBE_CA_PEM_FILE, BUILDTYPE
+should be set in your GitLab deployment variables.

 ## Important Notes
 * The parameter class 'volume' has parameters of its own: